Skip to main content

 EU strategies for food and biodiversity

-The European Commission has adopted two new strategies that will help the CAP deliver on European Green Deal ambitions.
+The European Commission has adopted two strategies that are helping the CAP deliver on European Green Deal ambitions.

-The Farm to Fork Strategy aims to make food systems fair, healthy and environmentally-friendly.
+The Farm to Fork Strategy aims to make food systems fair, healthy, resilient and environmentally-friendly.

 It sets concrete targets such as halving the use of pesticides, reducing fertilizers by at least 20%, increasing agricultural land under organic farming to 25% and lowering antimicrobials used for farmed animals by 50%.